LajosPolya/tech-articles/give-the-garbage-collector-a-break/give-the-goblin-a-break.md

 #### A simple counter

 The next code example will expand on the first example.
 The class below makes a request to an ad server.
-The way it makes the request is not important.
-What's important is how it keeps track of the number of requests made.
+The way a request is made isn't important.
+What's important is how the count of requests are tracked.

 [Full example here:](https://github.com/LajosPolya/Micrometer-Performance/blob/main/src/main/java/com/github/lajospolya/meterRegistry/ReinstantiatedTaglessCounter.java)
 ```java